nick-prendergast/test-assignment-financing-v1.7/README.md

 To store the results of the financing, you will have to adjust the data structure.
 You are free to create new entities and adjust the existing ones.

-Your entry points are `FinancingService` and `ReportingService` classes.
+Your entry point is `FinancingService` class.
 Naturally, you may create additional classes, if needed.
 You can also add new relations, new entities or fields to existing ones.
 You may also use any third-party dependencies you need.